Click Here for Our Recommended Antivirus for Your Device

 What is Vapor Pressure?

-When we placed a liquid in a vessel, it will get heated, and the molecules will be seen, and they will move in different directions with high speed.
+When we place a liquid in a vessel, it will get heated, and the molecules will be seen and move in different directions at high speed.
 The reason for this is the kinetic energy possessed in that liquid.

-On the other hand, the molecules of the liquid will rise, and it will occupy the surfaces of the liquid.
+On the other hand, the molecules of the liquid will rise and it will occupy the surfaces of the liquid.
 This process is simply called Evaporation.
-The molecules that pop up on the surface of the liquid are called Vapor.
+The molecules that pop up on the surface of the liquid are called Vapors.

-Vapor Pressure can be sometimes called Vapor Equilibrium Pressure.
-There are many characteristics of vapor pressure.
-Temperature acts as the main aspect that affects vapor pressure.
+Vapour Pressure can sometimes be called Vapor Equilibrium Pressure.
+There are many characteristics of vapour pressure.
+Temperature acts as the main aspect that affects vapour pressure.

-When we raise the temperature, the vapor pressure will also rise.
-The evaporation process will depend on two following factors such as Nature of the liquid and the Effect of Temperature.
+When we raise the temperature, the vapour pressure will also rise.
+The evaporation process will depend on two following factors as Nature of the liquid and the Effect of Temperature.
 It contains Raoult’s Law of Expression.

-When we have the highest boiling point, we will be able to attain the lowest vapor pressure.
+When we have the highest boiling point, we will be able to attain the lowest vapour pressure.
 It is related to evaporation.
 It is again used in both chemistry and physics.

-Diethyl Ether is the highest vapor pressure in Chemistry.
-Molecules that contain the strongest intermolecular forces are considered to be the lowest vapor pressure in Chemistry.
+Diethyl Ether is the highest vapour pressure in Chemistry.
+Molecules containing the strongest intermolecular forces are considered the lowest vapour pressure in Chemistry.

 vapor pressure